Your Ultimate Guide to The Best Bathhouses in Sydney

 Nature’s Energy

 Looking for a quick escape from the everyday, Nature’s Energy beautifully designed bathhouses in Newtown, Glebe and Balmain are the perfect place to start.
-Boasting both traditional and infrared saunas, hot and cold spas, steam rooms, mineral pools, ice baths, and even recovery lounges, there’s no wonder this fan favourite won Australia’s Best Day Spa Award for three consecutive years.
+Boasting both traditional and infrared saunas, hot and cold spas, steam rooms, mineral pools, ice baths, and even recovery lounges, it’s no wonder this fan favourite won Australia’s Best Day Spa Award for three consecutive years.

-Single visits start at $60 for 60 minutes but if you really want to make the most of your time, multi-visit passes bring a healthy dose of self-care at a discounted rate.
-And if that weren’t enough, up your zen with one of their signature additions including a spiritual reading, healing session, signature facial or massage.
+Single visits start at $60 for 60 minutes, but if you really want to make the most of your time, multi-visit passes bring a healthy dose of self-care at a discounted rate.
+And if that weren’t enough, up your zen with one of their signature additions, including a spiritual reading, healing session, signature facial or massage.

 From $60 for 1 hour